-Faculty must seek pre-approval from the Associate Provost for Academic Assessment and Faculty Development to spend their faculty development funds on any conference that involves international travel.
+Faculty must seek pre-approval from the respective School Dean to spend their faculty development funds on any conference that involves international travel.

 Pre-approval is also required for travel to a conference at which the faculty member is not a presenter.